JeffersonLab/solid_release/README.md

 * load container by following
   * "singularity run /group/solid/apps/jeffersonlab_solid_tag1.0.0_digestsha256:873524668b3b360392437188cf26f375cafc2e03a9bde6a58469a7dad8cc373a_20181204_s3.2.1.sif &" (load for graphic mode in background)
-  * vncviewer localhost:5901 (access for graphic mode, use the right port as shown in terminal)
+  * vncviewer localhost:5901 or firefox localhost:6080 (access for graphic mode, use the right port as shown in terminal)

 * run following inside vncviewer for solid simulation
   * echo $SHELL (check if you using tcsh, if not, run tcsh)